- Admission Requirements

 The faculty and the university's Career Services assist graduates of the program in finding professional positions in public and private schools, colleges and universities, hospitals, research centers, health departments, clinical service centers, industry, or private practice.
 Graduates of the program have historically enjoyed excellent professional placement.

-A number of graduate assistantships and other forms of financial aid are available.
+A limited number of graduate assistantships and other forms of financial aid are available.
 Individuals who want to be considered for financial assistance should so indicate at the time of application.

 Six-credit externships are available in a wide variety of environments to augment the classroom experiences and broaden clinical experiences.
 Students must complete two six-credit externships.